carlschroedl/vizness/README.md

 ```
 bower install
 ```
  - Now you will build the project.
-This performs automatic tasks like LESS->CSS compilation, JavaScript linting, and running tests.
+This performs automatic tasks like Less->CSS compilation, JavaScript linting, and running tests.
 ```
 gulp build
 ```